3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 #### Gitlab, Github and Gitea revocation

-Go to all wesbites wher you used your GPG key.
+Go to all wesbites whhere you used your GPG key.
 Delete key which you revoked and expired.
 After deleting upload key which contain revocation and expiration signature.
 On Github it should look as follows:

 ![](/img/certify_key_revoked.png)